-Green group — FEATURES OF A CATWOMAN COSTUME
+Purple group — FEATURES OF A CATWOMAN COSTUME

-Why is “BODYSUIT” in the Green group?
+Why is “BODYSUIT” in the Purple group?

-a tight-fitting garment that covers the body
+a tight-fitting garment covering the torso

 Pro tip: Tap each section to reveal answers one at a time.
 If you just need a gentle hint, get the connection hint for April 16, 2026 #1039